Podcast: Download

 Sounds weird, right?
 After all, Peter O’Toole famously said that he and most of his colleagues get paid to memorize lines.
 The acting they do for free.

-But many actors forgo memorization, at least at first.
-Instead, they read their scripts again and again.
+Instead of committing the lines to memory, they read their scripts again and again.
 Anthony Hopkins, for example, talks about reading his scripts several hundred times.

 But if they’re not memorizing the lines, why all the repetition?